kevquirk/simple.css-site/demo.md

 <a href="https://example.com"><button>This is a linked button</button></a>
 ```

-**Please note:** Although this will work just fine, it is _not_ valid HTML and will fail HTML validation tests.
+**Please note:** Although the button above will work just fine, it is _not_ valid HTML and will fail HTML validation tests.

 ## Other typography elements

 There are a number of other typography elements that you can use with Simple.css.
-These are listed below:
+Some of the common ones are:

 * All the standard stuff, like **bold**, _italic_ and <u>underlined</u> text.
 * <mark>Highlighting text</mark> using the `mark` element.